Suspicious packages sent to Clintons, Obamas, CNN New York offices

+Suspicious packages were sent to Hillary Clinton, Barack Obama and CNN's Manhattan offices, as law enforcement officials on Wednesday monitored other locations for potential threats.

-Suspicious packages addressed to Hillary Clinton and Barack Obama were intercepted by law enforcement officials, the Secret Service said Wednesday.
+The Secret Service said packages addressed to Hillary Clinton and Barack Obama were intercepted by law enforcement officials.

-The package addressed to Clinton, the former first lady and secretary of state, was sent to her home in Westchester County, New York, and discovered late Tuesday night.
-The package sent to former President Obama was sent to Washington, and intercepted Wednesday morning.

-Meanwhile, in New York, a suspicious package on Wednesday was reported at Time Warner Center, where CNN employees were evacuated from the building.
+By 12:12 p.m., the police department sent a broadcast alert that said the suspicious device had been safely removed from the Time Warner Center, which houses CNN’s New York City bureau.

+According to CNN, the package was addressed to former CIA director John Brennan.
+Brennan often contributes to CNN but doesn't work for the company.
+He also is a contributor to MSNBC.

 There were initial reports of a package sent to the White House, but the Secret Service confirmed in a tweet that it had not intercepted a third package addressed to the White House.

-A U.S. official reportedly told the Associated Press that investigators believe the explosive sent to Clinton is linked to one found Monday at the Bedford, N.Y., home of liberal billionaire George Soros.
-The official wasn't authorized to speak publicly about the investigation, and spoke on the condition of anonymity.
+A U.S. official reportedly told The Associated Press that investigators believe the explosive sent to Clinton is linked to one found Monday at the Bedford, New York, home of liberal billionaire George Soros.
+The official wasn't authorized to speak publicly about the investigation, according to the AP.

 The Secret Service said it has launched a criminal investigation into the incidents.